Jarrod Taylor

-Jarrod Taylor (born 15 February 2001) is a South African professional rugby union player for the in the United Rugby Championship.
+Jarrod Taylor (born 15 February 2001) is a South African professional rugby union player for the Scarlets in the United Rugby Championship.
 His regular position is flanker.

-Taylor was named in the side for the 2022 Currie Cup Premier Division.
-He made his Currie Cup debut for the Western Province against the in Round 7 of the 2022 Currie Cup Premier Division.
+Taylor was named in the Western Province side for the 2022 Currie Cup Premier Division.
+He made his Currie Cup debut for the Western Province against the Pumas in Round 7 of the 2022 Currie Cup Premier Division.